sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 SACM Component Label:

 : A specific endpoint label that is used to identify a SACM component.
-If used in content-metadata, this label is called data origin.
+In content-metadata, this label is called data origin.

 SACM Domain: